Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Introduction

-Because of this, there has been growing interest in studying workers who face uncertain incomes and set their own hours.
+There has been growing interest in studying workers with uncertain incomes who set their own hours.
 Pioneering work by \citet{camerer1997labor} found strong evidence of reference-dependent behavior among New York City cabdrivers, using observational data.
 Since then, the taxi industry has been studied further by \citet{farber2005tomorrow, farber2008reference, farber2015taxi}, \citet{crawford2011newyork}, \citet{agarwal2015singaporean}, \citet{martin2017when}, \citet{thakral2021daily}, and \citet{duong2023taxi}, among others.
-Some of these findings challenge Camerer \textit{et al}.’s conclusions, while others attempt to clarify the conditions under which income targeting is most likely to occur, such as particular income thresholds or planning horizons.
+Some of these findings challenge the original conclusions, while others clarify the conditions under which income targeting is most likely to occur, such as specific income thresholds or planning horizons.
+In light of these developments, it is particularly interesting to study workers whose personal characteristics may make maximization less expected.
+The fact that our subjects do much less well than do people around them suggests that reference dependence should be particularly easy to find among them, whereas the classical framework predicts a strongly dominant substitution effect from greater earnings potential, given that these workers earn so little and plausibly have few alternative sources of income.

-We are aware of only two randomized controlled trials that explicitly address intertemporal substitution of labor supply \citep{fehrgoette,andersen2025toward}.
-In contrast to some of the taxi studies, they indicate positive labor supply elasticities under conditions of high but transitory earnings potential, although they differ in how these results are interpreted. \cite{fehrgoette} increased the earnings potential of Swiss bike messengers and found a positive labor-supply response but a negative elasticity of effort per hour.
-Additional lotteries make them conclude that reference-dependence fits the data best.
-In a two-pronged setup, \cite{andersen2025toward} (1) use confederates to bargain with vendors in an Indian open-air market, such that vendors earned more when the confederates bargained less skillfully, and (2) observed work hours by vendors afterwards, finding that treated vendors worked longer hours, although their response came with a one-day lag.
+A small number of randomized experiments address labor supply responses to transitory changes in earnings \citep{fehrgoette,andersen2025toward,dupas2020daily,angrist2021uber}, generally finding positive elasticities, although interpretations differ. \citet{fehrgoette} increased the earnings potential of Swiss bike messengers and found a positive labor-supply response but a negative elasticity of effort per hour.
+Offering their subjects the chance to participate in lotteries and observing their decisions, they conclude that reference dependence best fits the data.
+In a two-pronged setup, \citet{andersen2025toward} paid vendors in an Indian open-air market a supplemental hourly wage, and gave vendors an unexpected windfall through an overpayment by a confederate.
+In the first experiment, treated vendors worked longer hours, although their response came with a one-day lag; in the second, hours were unaffected. \citet{dupas2020daily} find that Kenyan bicycle-taxi drivers' labor supply is driven by daily cash needs.
+In an experimental study of Uber drivers, \citet{angrist2021uber} find positive labor-supply elasticities in response to variation in commission rates, and evidence of income targeting in the choice between contract types.